pfaivre/dotfiles/README.md

 ## Install

+Just one simple step:

 ```sh
 ./install.sh
 ```

 ## How it works

-Every files in the "home" folder will be linked into the `$HOME` directory of the current user.
+The install.sh script will recursively loops into the local "home" folder.

+For each file found, a link will be created in the `$HOME` directory, keeping of course its subdirectory strucure.